 Ambient and task lighting in the home

 Ambient lighting in the home can come in a few forms.
-The ceiling lights, well placed lamps and if you’re feeling fancy – chandeliers – in your home will provide this type of lighting and choosing the most appropriate brightness and warmth of the ambient light for each room is important for creating the desired feel and functionality in each one.
+The ceiling lights, well placed lamps and if you’re feeling fancy – chandeliers – in your home will provide this type of lighting.
+Additionally, choosing the most appropriate brightness and warmth of the ambient light for each room is important for creating the desired feel and functionality in each one.

 Task lighting also has many varied forms to choose from, and is generally going to be placed in areas where tasks are performed directly.
-This is to maximise the safety and effectiveness of the task being performed, and minimise eye strain.
+This is to maximise the safety and effectiveness of the task being performed.

 Ambient & task lighting in the living room

 The living room is a particularly important room to get the correct lighting in, because as the name suggests – it’s where much of your ‘living’ gets done!
 Opting for a ceiling mounted light or flush mount lighting to supply the majority of ambient light in the living room is the best choice.
 Pendant lights can also be a great choice for ambient lighting whilst also making a stylish statement.
 They allow the lighting to diffuse evenly, making it ideal for all the different activities that can take place in a living room – from catching up on some TV to playing a board game with the family.

 Utilising task lighting in this space could be placing floor lamps, table lamps or down lighting in strategic locations within the living room to allow you to customise your lighting level needs, depending on the activity taking place.
 If you regularly read in one location in the living room, placing extra task lighting there is a great idea.
 An added element of functionality could be using a dimmer switch to control the level or ambient brightness – great for movie watching!